gkwa/manyeast/bluewhispers/README.md

 1. The test client (`myapp`) should be temporary and excluded from git in the module's repository.

 2. In a real-world scenario, client applications would live in their own repositories.
-However, for local testing, the client needs to be a subdirectory of the module to enable local development and testing.
+However, for local testing, the client needs to be a subdirectory--at any depth--of the module to enable local development and testing.

 ## Usage